shanksms/pandas_master_repo/statistics_and_probability.md

 It is pronounced as n choose k.
 It is written as following as fractions:
 ![\Large \frac{n!}{p!(n-p)!}](https://latex.codecogs.com/svg.latex?\Large&space;\frac{n!}{p!(n-p)!})
 ### Choose with ordering
-Imagine you have n letters and you have to choose k letter.
+Imagine you have n letters and you have to arrange (permutate) p letters.
 In this case ordering does matter (AB is different from BA)
 ![\Large \frac{n!}{(n-p)!}](https://latex.codecogs.com/svg.latex?\Large&space;\frac{n!}{(n-p)!})

-### replacement and ordering
+### General formulae for counting
 Lets say we have n objects and we have to choose p:
 #### with replacement, order matters:
 ![\Large n^{k}](https://latex.codecogs.com/svg.latex?\Large&space;n^{p})